Updated: A Ventilator Helmet Alternative for COVID-19 Patients

 Aurika: “The hospital must have a reliable fresh gas flow.
 You can do that one of three ways: with a ventilator set to pressure support mode, a BiPAP V60, or a fresh gas flow off the wall.
 The pressure is created by the gas flow and peep valve.
 The seal around the neck has minimal-to-no air leakage.”

-How does a helmet ventilator compare to an oxygen face mask?
+How does a ventilator helmet compare to an oxygen face mask?

 Aurika: “Our study (published in JAMA in 2016) showed a dramatic reduction in the intubation rate of acute respiratory distress syndrome (ARDS) patients using a helmet ventilator compared to oxygen face masks.
 There is more research from Italy supporting these findings.”